By Emilie-Noelle Provost

 I read an article that talked about how 50 percent of the people who were promoted to management positions here last year were women, and I was really impressed with that.
 Working for a company that supports women in their careers is important to me.

 I appreciate the way your company supports employees with families by offering flexible work hours.

 This puts the focus on the company and what you find attractive about its culture, rather than...

-I’m looking to work for a company that will let me go home if my child gets sick.
+I’m looking to work for a company that lets me take time off whenever I want.

 Which puts the focus on you.